cosmos/cosmos-sdk/CONTRIBUTING.md

 A _minor release_ is an increment of the patch number (eg: `v1.2.0` → `v1.2.1`).

-Following _semver_ philosophy, we point release after `v1.0` must not break API but they may break consensus.
+Following _semver_ philosophy, point releases after `v1.0`:

+ - must not break API
+ - can break consensus
 Patch release must not break API nor consensus.
 Before `v1.0`, point release can break both point API and consensus.

 Updates to the release branch should come from `master` by backporting PRs (usually done by automatic cherry pick followed by a PRs to the release branch).
 The backports must be marked using `backport/Y` label in PR for master.
-It is the PR's author's responsibility to fix merge conflicts, update changelog entries, and ensure CI passes.
-If a PR originates from an external contributor, it may be a core team member's responsibility to perform this process instead of the original author.
+It is the PR author's responsibility to fix merge conflicts, update changelog entries, and ensure CI passes.
+If a PR originates from an external contributor, a core team member assumes responsibility to perform this process instead of the original author.
 Lastly, it is core team's responsibility to ensure that the PR meets all the SRU criteria.

 Point Release must follow the [Stable Release Policy](./STABLE_RELEASES.md).

-Once the release branch has all commits required for the next minor release:
+After the release branch has all commits required for the next minor release:
 - update `CHANGELOG.md`.
 - create a new annotated git tag (eg `git -a v1.1.0`) in the release branch.
 - Create a GitHub release.